ICRAR/gfinder/README.md

 	-t,	whether or not to train on the supplied input file -u,	prints usage statement
 	-v,	whether or not to validate supplied graph's unit inferencing capabilities -x,	the filepath to an evaluation result that should be cross checked for differences with actual galaxy locations in input file: '-x filepath' (specifying this parameter will scan the entire input file's metadata tree, regardless of component range arguments supplied to gfinder.
-(Ensure that the resolution level used to generate the supplied evaluation result is matched)
+(Ensure that the resolution level used to generate the supplied evaluation result is matched))
 ```

+## Pretrained graphs
+'gfinder' comes with 9 pretrained graphs that have been trained on components 0-799 of each dingo.XX000.jpx file at varying quality layers.
+They are named accordingly and can be found in the 'graphs' folder.
+Creating a new graph with the same name as these graphs will overwrite them.

 ## Usage
 The three main functions of gfinder are training, validating and evaluating a convolutional neural network on JPEG2000 formatted data.
-* Begin by creating a new training graph called test graph:
+* Begin by creating a new training graph called test graph (note that this script will overwrite CNNs with the same name):
 ```
-python3 new_training_graph test-graph
+python3 new_training_graph.py test-graph
 ```
 * gfinder can now use this graph (defaultly saved to the 'graphs' folder) for training, an operation which will output training statistics to the 'output' folder:
 ```
 ./gfinder -f /data/dingo.00000.with_catalogue.jpx -g test-graph -t -r 0 -c 0,799 -p 10000
 ```
-* the trained graph can then be used for validation:
+* the trained graph can then be used for validation (note that the components used for validation are independant to the components used for training and evaluation):
 ```
 ./gfinder -f /data/dingo.00000.with_catalogue.jpx -g test-graph -v -r 0 -c 800,899 -p 10000
 ```